 Pick anything.

-This is not exclusively about football.
+What really is going on, this is not exclusively about football.

 It's not self-contained, and it's not unique.

-It isn't just about four.
+It isn't just about football.

 Football's just the latest iteration of what the left is trying to do.

-In New York, it's being done with trans fats and 16-ounce sodas, and before that it was done with smoking and cigarettes, tobacco and all that.
+And before that, it was done with smoking and cigarettes, tobacco, and all that.

-They use bullying brute force to get what they want.
+They use bullying, brute force to get what they want.

 They don't mess with the arena of ideas and debate and trying to win the hearts and minds of a majority of Americans because they know they never will.